|

 The

 prerequisite courses must also be completed prior to submitting the application.
-The Program Director, Physics Instructor
+The Program Director, Faculty Instructor

 and a Clinical Instructor will serve on the admissions